jaibeer72/ObsidianVaul-GameDevMath/Unity Car Game/Unity Car Game.md

 - Object pooling for AI and Collectables
 - Event-based Explosion spanning
 - Data-Driven Player Stats and Game Configuration
-- UI MVP closeness is a designer-friendly approach.
+- UI MVP is a designer-friendly approach.
 - Scene Composition to easily add or subtract